topkecleon/telegram-bot-bash/doc/6_reference.md

 jsshDB files are simple text files and if you append a new Key/value pairs to the end of the file it overwrites an existing key/value pair.
 We use this behaivor for "fast" file operations.

-"slow funtions" simply add a new key/value pair without deleting an existing key/value pair, this is fast but over (long) time the file grows infinitly.
+"fast funtions" add a new key/value pair to the end of the file without deleting an existing one, this is fast but over (long) time the file grows infinitly.

-"slow funtions" in contrast modify the key/value pairs and write the whole file back, this is slower but does clean up the file.
-All duplicate key/value pairs are deleted and only the last one is written back to the file.
+"slow funtions" in contrast modify the key/value pairs in place and write the whole file back, this is slower but clean up the file.
+All previously added key/value pairs are replaced and only the last one is written back to the file.

 fast functions: